 ANTH-2346 General Anthropology +

 (3-3-0) The study of human beings, their antecedents, related primates, and their cultural behavior and institutions.
-Introduces the major subfields: physical and cultural anthropology, archeology, linguistics, and ethnology.
+Introduces the major subfields: physical and cultural anthropology, archeology, linguistics, their applications and ethics in the discipline.

 ANTH-2351 Cultural Anthropology +